 April 2017: Guidance notes to each method posted on EKLISPSE website

 May 2017: Workshop with the European Union Scientific Advice Mechanism in Brussels, to present our report, and discuss methods and method selection.

-The group is designing a process of method selection for policy requests, co-developed with policy makers and tested with real policy questions.
+November 2017: Second workshop, Brussels to test and finalise a tool/framework for policy requests, co-developed with policy makers and tested with real policy questions.